-- Peer Leadership (TA Cafés, TA Orientation, and MSFEs)
+- Peer Leadership (TA Cafés, TA Orientation, Spring Teaching Symposium, and MSFEs)

-3FPs contribute by developing and facilitating our TA Cafés and supporting the execution of our Fall TA Orientation.
-In addition, 3FPs are invited to engage in training as MSFE facilitators.
+3FPs contribute by developing and facilitating our TA Cafés and supporting the execution of our Spring Teaching Symposium and Fall TA Orientation.
+3FPs are also invited to train as MSFE facilitators.

 - Spring Retreat